 Never Use Private or Direct Messaging on Social Platforms from Within Your Company Infrastructure

 Some popular online platforms utilize at rest encryption, and others don’t.
 Social media messengers will encrypt information, decrypt it while at rest, then encrypt again when it’s transmitted.
 This is unsafe for business practice, and social media networks should not be used by any business of any size for messaging for this reason.

 Final Takeaways: Pairing In-Transit and At-Rest E2EE is the Safest Method for All

-Coupling end-to-end encryption for data in transit and at rest is by far the best way to protect proprietary company data while also securing consumer (or other end-point user) data.
+Coupling end-to-end encryption for data in transit and at rest is by far the best way to protect proprietary company data while also securing consumer (or other end-point users) data.
 The key question you have to ask as a company owner or manager is, “Who am I giving access to internal company data?”
-As long as you secure servers and APIs through E2EE for both in-transit and at-rest data, and don’t use public messaging platforms, your company and user data remains far safer than using one type of encryption—or worse yet, none at all.
-For patient, consumer, or private government data, E2EE encryption that requires ever-changing keys for any new transactions for data at-rest and in-transit is the best way to ensure information isn’t compromised on either end—most importantly, the end of your venture’s API and server.
+As long as you secure servers and APIs through E2EE for both in-transit and at-rest data, and don’t use public messaging platforms, your company and user data remain far safer than using one type of encryption—or worse yet, none at all.
+For a patient, consumer, or private government data, E2EE encryption that requires ever-changing keys for any new transactions for data-at-rest and in-transit is the best way to ensure information isn’t compromised on either end—most importantly, the end of your venture’s API and server.